 Chemical engineers are involved in the design and development of new products from raw materials.
 They use their knowledge of chemical properties and reactions to transform materials from one state to another, for example making plastic from oil.
-Chemical engineers may work in almost any industry, assisting in the production of innovative, high-end products such as ultra-strong fabrics or biocompatible implants.
+Chemical engineers may work in almost any industry, assisting in the production of innovative, high-end products.